 It is the policy of the Exodus Refugee Volunteer Program to protect the confidentiality of its volunteers and the clients being served.
 This policy is designed for the safety and privacy of our clients, but is also outlined by Exodus’ national agency (in this case, Church World Service, otherwise known as CWS) that licensed staff are also bound by confidentiality.
 With the exception of the limitations listed below, program staff will only share information about volunteers and/or clients, and their families with other Exodus professional staff and the Board of Directors.
 Further, all prospective volunteers and clients will be informed of the scope and limitations of confidentiality by Exodus staff.
 Mutual confidentiality of all personal identifying information is expected of both the volunteer and the client with whom they are matched.

-To provide a secure environment for both volunteers and client, it may (and in special circumstances, will) be necessary to ask volunteers to divulge extensive personal information about themselves (and possibly their families if they are participating in the volunteer engagement), including:
+To provide a secure environment for both volunteers and client, it may (and in special circumstances, will) be necessary to ask volunteers to divulge extensive personal information about themselves, including:

 Information gained in application to and during volunteer participation